-Bond - The written evidence of the debt issued by the Authority.
+Bond.
+The written evidence of the debt issued by the Authority.
 It bears a stated rate of interest and maturity date on which a fixed sum of money plus interest is payable to the holder.

-Bond Counsel - A lawyer or law firm, which delivers an opinion regarding the legality of a debt issuance or other matters.
+Bond Counsel .
+A lawyer or law firm, which delivers an opinion regarding the legality of a debt issuance or other matters.

-Budget Basis - The starting point for budget deliberations, usually the prior-to budget year appropriation, or the Midyear Review estimate of expenses.
-It is critical that the budget basis be clearly documented and understood by all budget participants.
+Budget Basis.
+The starting point for budget deliberations, usually the current budget year appropriation, or the Midyear Review estimate of expenses.

-Budget Deficit - Usually, this is a projection of expenditures exceeding appropriations.
-It is normally determined as a result of a quarterly review.
+Budget Deficit .
+Usually, this is a projection of expenditures exceeding appropriations.
+It is normally determined during a quarterly review.
 The budget is controlled so that expenditures plus encumbrances should not exceed appropriations.

-Bus Rapid Transit (BRT) - A broad term given to a variety of transportation systems that, through improvements to infrastructure, vehicles, and scheduling, attempt to use buses to provide a service that is of a higher quality than an ordinary bus line.
-See Euclid Corridor Transportation Project.
+Bus Rapid Transit (BRT).
+A broad term given to transit systems that use buses to provide a service that is of a higher quality than an ordinary bus line.
+See HealthLine.

-CAFR - Comprehensive Annual Financial Report, containing audited financial statements and related materials.
+CAFR .
+Comprehensive Annual Financial Report, contains audited financial statements, financial notes, and related materials.

-Capital Improvement Budget - The current year estimated resources and costs of construction projects and capital equipment purchases in the Capital Improvement Plan that involve maintenance and expansion projects and are funded through grants as well as local sources.
+Capital Improvement Budget.
+The current year estimated revenues and expenses of construction projects and capital equipment purchases in the Capital Improvement Plan.
+The Capital Budget includes maintenance and expansion projects that are funded through grants and local sources.

-Capital Improvement Plan (CIP) - A multi-year plan for constructing, acquiring, or maintaining capital assets.
+Capital Improvement Plan (CIP).
+A five to ten year plan for constructing, acquiring, or maintaining capital assets.

-Cash Accounting - A major accounting method that recognizes revenues and expenses at the time physical cash is actually received or paid out.
+Cash Accounting .
+A major accounting method that recognizes revenues and expenses at the time physical cash is actually received or paid out.

-Cash Deficit - This is a common circumstance in a fund deficit situation and it involves a fund carrying a negative (or credit) cash balance.
+Cash Deficit .
+Occurs when a fund is carrying a negative cash balance.
 This situation typically requires a cash transfer to remedy.

-Closed Circuit TV (CCTV) - the use of video cameras to transmit a signal to a specific, limited set of monitors.
-CCTV is used for surveillance in areas, which need security, such as rapid stations, transit facilities, Park-N-Rides, and the airport.
+Closed Circuit TV (CCTV).
+Video cameras transmit a signal to a specific or limited set of monitors.
+CCTV is used for surveillance in areas that need security, such as rapid stations, transit facilities, Park-N-Rides, and the airport.